oopcell/wecan/README.md

 # ![LEAN Logo temp](http://freek-heaters.com/pics/research/logo_lean.png)

 ## 100% Pure: JavaScript Fullstack for your next application.
-Project that provides you with the steps necessary to build your own custom web service
+LEAN solution stack is a Project that provides you with the steps necessary to build your own custom web service
 The components of the PECAN stack are as follows:
 * Linux/Windows
 * Express.js is a minimalist web framework
 * CSS framework
 * AngularJS is a single-page application framework
 * Node.js, a software platform for scalable server-side and networking applications.

-* LEAN Stack supports many different database servers and is officially supported with MariaDB, PouchDB, PostgreSQL.
+LEAN Stack supports many different database servers and is officially supported with MariaDB, PouchDB, PostgreSQL.

 ### Fedora 23